melanielaporte/Author-Site-Design/README.md

 <h1 align="center">Website Redesign UX Case Study: Author Portfolio</h1>

 ## ✍️ Overview
 This project involved designing and coding an elegant, author-focused website.
-Inspired by Neil Gaiman’s portfolio (before his downfall), the site prioritizes **storytelling, branding, and usability** to create a digital home for a professional writer.
+It prioritizes **storytelling, branding, and usability** to create a digital home for a professional writer.

 I **handled the full process—from UX/UI design in Figma to front-end coding**—ensuring an aesthetically rich and fully responsive author site.